glFusion/testimonials/README.md

 Select whether to enable the Centerblock and where it should be displayed.
 The Centerblock will display a single random testimonial each time the index page is displayed.

+**Centerblock rotates through testimonials**

+If this is set to True - the center block will cycle (rotate) through 20 random testimonials.
+If set to False, only 1 random testimonial will be displayed.

+### Testimonials Blocks

+When you install the Testimonials Plugin, it will automatically create a Random Testimonial Block that will showcase your testimonials.

+You can edit the block (through the Command & Control -> Block Admin) to configure the block pull multiple testimonials and rotate through them.
+If you wish to enable this capability - Edit the block and set the Block Function to ```phpblock_testimonials(1)```

 ### License

 This program is free software; you can redistribute it and/or modify it under